gaius-dev/gaius-docs/_source/guides/getting-started.md

 Certain software prerequisites must be met in order to use Gaius on your local development environment:

-1. Git
-1. .NET Core Runtime/SDK

-**Git**

-In order to work with Gaius you'll need to have git installed.
+1. **Git**: In order to work with Gaius you'll need to have git installed.
 For Linux users, you're smart enough to figure this out :) For Windows users, download and install the [Windows version of Git](https://git-scm.com/download/win).
 Gaius is geared towards more technical users and as such will require some knowledge of git (nothing crazy we promise!).

-**.NET Core Runtime/SDK**

-If you would like to generate and test your site locally, you'll need to install the .NET Core runtime.
+1. **.NET Core Runtime/SDK**: If you would like to generate and test your site locally, you'll need to install the .NET Core runtime.

 **Important Note: Unless you're planning on building the Gaius engine itself (most users will not need to do this), you technically only require the .NET Core Runtime *not* the SDK.
 If you already have the .NET Core SDK installed, that will work fine as well, as it comes with the .NET Core Runtime.**